Nominations for the 2021 Citizen of the Year awards are now open.

 Each year the Citizen of the Year Awards are proudly presented by Light Regional Council with support from the Australia Day Council of South Australia.
 The awards recognise local individuals and groups who have made outstanding contributions to our community.

-Nominations can be made in four categories:
+Nominations can be made in five categories:

 - Citizen of the Year